vdanviel/vDanviel/README.md

 - 💌 In love for Developing
 - 👶 Junior Developer
-- 📚 I am studying PHP back-end now
+- 📚 I am studying back-end now
 - 👨‍💻 Work as FullStack
 - 🇧🇷 From Brazil :)

 #